-She brought her 10 year old daughter along on her first trip abroad, making it an even bigger occasion.
-I was working as an Inbound Tours Consultant at the time, so I knew which locations and activities would interest them.
+A Chilean friend visited last year and realised her dream of experiencing a taste of Africa.
+Working as an Inbound Tours Consultant at the time, I knew what locations and activities would interest her and her daughter.
 With too much to do in too little time, I gave them several choices – they chose to do everything!
-What followed was a jam-packed 15 day trip with little time for rest, including: shark cage diving; a pre-dawn meerkat experience; swimming with penguins; and the pièce de résistance, a visit to a luxury game lodge for the true African wildlife experience my friend had dreamed of.
-They left exhausted but exhilarated… and ready to return.
+A jam-packed 2-week trip ensued with shark cage diving, swimming with penguins, a meerkat experience, ending with a luxury game lodge stay for a dreamy African wildlife experience.
+They left exhausted, exhilarated and ready to return.

-2016 is the Year of the Experience:
+2016 is the Year of the Experience

 More than 3 in 4 travellers agree that their smartphones are very important, even critical

-It’s about being sensitive to the needs of international travellers to give them the best possible purchasing experience.
-And of course, give them convenient access to their essential travel information while they travel, on the devices they use.
-This requirement will become increasingly indispensable.
+It’s about being sensitive to the needs of international travellers by offering the best possible purchasing experience.
+And this includes convenient access to their essential travel info on their mobile devices.

-The ways to access traveller insights are via analytics and social media – important tools for predicting trends and preferences among your clientele, and in managing your reputation.
+Did you know that 69% of global travellers plan to try something new this year?
+The ways to access traveller insights are via analytics and social media – important tools for predicting trends and preferences among your clientele, and in managing brand reputation.

-As travellers rely increasingly upon recommendations from other travellers, especially from online reviews, your participation in this dialogue is a key investment in reputation management.
-Engage the public and illustrate your empathy with them.
-It’s also a way to gauge your clients’ satisfaction with your service.
+As travellers rely increasingly on recommendations from online reviews, your participation in this space is an investment in reputation and crisis management.

 Consumers are choosing experiences over stuff… experience is the new branding.